stef-cruz/power-up-point/README.md

 ## User Stories

 - As I user I want to be able to search the charging stations
-- As a user I want to be able to see how far the charging station is from my location
+- As a user I want to be able to see more information about the charging point
+- As a user I want to be able to provide feedback about the charging points
+- As a user I want to able to understand the purpose of the website instantly
+- As a user I want to able to navigate the website effortlessly
 - As a user I want to be able to contact the website provider
-- As a user I want to able to understand the purpose of the website instantly.
-- As a user I want to able to navigate the website effortlesly
-- As a user I want to be able to see more information about the charging point

 Nice to have:
-- as I user I want to be able to save journeys and my favourite charging stations
+- As I user I want to be able to save journeys and add charging stations to my favourites

 ## Wireframes